Writing for Adults

 How I Started

 I started taking courses at The Writing Institute of Sarah Lawrence and Scarsdale Library's Writing Center.
 I'd never been in writing groups as an adult although I taught children to write for many years.
 It was wonderful to work with many interesting adults of all ages.
 I learned to critique other people's work first saying something positive that I liked about what the piece, then something that needed a little work, and finally wrapping things up with something else positive.
-I wrote, published a little, and participated in public readings.
-The writers I met and the readings hooked me.
+I wrote, revised, and published a little.
+The writers I met, the critique group comments and the readings hooked me.

 Always worried that when I retired it would be hard to meet people, but that wasn't the case.
-Over the past six years I've made many wonderful friends who just happen to be writers.
-Some of the groups I've been in started as courses and when the class ended, the members decided to continue meeting on their own.
-I follow particular instructors so that I can continue writing with them.
+Over the past eight years I've made many wonderful friends who just happen to be writers.
+Some of the groups I've been in started as courses and the members decided to continue meeting on their own after the class ended.
+I follow particular instructors so that I could continue writing with them.
 I'm very happy to be part of the writing community and try to help other writers as people have helped me.

 Sometimes I use a prompt, object, or image to start writing.
 For a recent piece I wrote about a recently purchased vegetable peeler and a book store display to connect with the topic.